eschabell/openshift-bpm-process-designer/README.md

        password: erics

-Note: each restart of the server will re-initialize the git repository that the designer is using, to keep your git repository backend for your designer just comment out the line in project at .openshift/action_hooks/pre_start_jbossas-7.
+Note: each restart of the server will re-initialize the git repository that the designer is using, to keep your git repository backend for your designer see the comments in file:

+    .openshift/action_hooks/pre_start_jbossas-7

 Releases